Neil-Basson/MSc-Thesis-Lung-Cancer/README.md

 - CT scans are resampled and normalized.
 - Lung regions are extracted using adaptive thresholding and morphological operations.
-- Nodule masks are created using a majority-vote approach: pixels are included in the mask if at least **2 out of 4** radiologists annotated them.
+- Nodule masks are created using a majority-vote approach: pixels are included in the mask using a 50% consensus of the radiologists who annotated them.
 - Tumor-centered crops of **64×64** pixels are extracted for classification.

 ### Dataset Splits